quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Decoder Instructions {#decoder-instructions}

-A decoder sends decoder instructions on the decoder stream to inform the encoder about the processing of header blocks and table updates to ensure consistency of the dynamic table.
+A decoder sends decoder instructions on the decoder stream to inform the encoder about the processing of field sections and table updates to ensure consistency of the dynamic table.

 This section specifies the following decoder instructions.

-### Header Acknowledgement
+### Section Acknowledgement {#header-acknowledgement}

-After processing a header block whose declared Required Insert Count is not zero, the decoder emits a Header Acknowledgement instruction.
-The instruction begins with the '1' one-bit pattern which is followed by the header block's associated stream ID encoded as a 7-bit prefix integer; see
+After processing an encoded field section whose declared Required Insert Count is not zero, the decoder emits a Section Acknowledgement instruction.
+The instruction begins with the '1' one-bit pattern which is followed by the field section's associated stream ID encoded as a 7-bit prefix integer; see
 {{prefixed-integers}}.

 This instruction is used as described in {{known-received-count}} and